Armenia continues violating ceasefire with Azerbaijan

 Trend:

-Over the past 24 hours, Armenia’s armed forces have 139 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry said on Aug.
-24.
+Over the past 24 hours, Armenia’s armed forces have 145 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry said Aug.
+26.

-Meanwhile, the Azerbaijani army positions in the Aghdam, Kokhanabi and Munjuglu villages of the Tovuz district were shelled from the Armenian army positions located in the Chinari and Aygedzor villages of the of Armenia’s Berd district.
+Meanwhile, the Azerbaijani army positions in the Aghdam, Kokhanabi, Agbulag and Munjuglu villages of the Tovuz district were shelled from the Armenian army positions located in the Chinari, Aygedzor villages of Armenia’s Berd district.

-The Azerbaijani army positions in the Goyali and Zamanli villages and on nameless heights of the Gadabay district also underwent fire from the Armenian army positions located on nameless heights of Armenia’s Krasnoselsk district.
+The Azerbaijani army positions in the Geyali, Zamanli villages and on nameless heights of Gadabay district underwent fire from the Armenian army positions located on nameless heights of Krasnoselsk district.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces have occupied 20 percent of Azerbaijan’s territory, including the Nagorno-Karabakh region and seven surrounding districts.